SmallPatatas/Learning-to-code/README.md

                For whatever reason, I wasn't picturing the calls as existing inside one another.
 I guess this is why Malan recommends using the debugger to step into the code in order to see what it's doing.
           }

-          plurality.c
-          {
-               Oh lordy

-               plurality.c compiles - but does not run how I intended.

-               Merge sort is a bit harder to implement that I imagined lol

-               I know it would have been easier to do either selection or bubble sort but I wanted the challenge 🤪 }

-          plurality.c cont
-          {
-               alright got plurality.c sorted out, no pun intended

-               Just had to walk through the logic of the steps of the recursive merge sort function, use printf as a debugging tool in a few places, and found my error.
-Hadn't added 1 to the rounded-up 'halfway' integer to get the first place value of the right-hand side of the sorting function - a sentence which probably makes immediate sense only to me 😃

-               Curious to look up other implementations, mine feels a little messy. #cs50 }

-          tideman.c
-          {
-               So, after writing 4 versions(!) of a selection sort algorithm that uses recursion, thought I'd made a fairly elegant one (def have a better handle on how to think through the task).

-               Displaying some of the function's work w/ printf seems to show it doing what it should...
-But check50 is still telling me that it's not sorting the pairs properly?!

-               Kinda flummoxed.
-Will finish up the remaining functions, get it to the 'print_winner' stage, and see if anything changes.
-          }

-          tideman.c cont
-          {
-               Gonna accept the 17/18 grade here ha

-               Still think my logic for the sort algo was good

-               Things tried as fixes:
-               -Remove ".margin" field I'd added to the pair struct, and make a separate array to store those values: didn't help.

-               -Make a function to do the copying for each struct field manually, rather than try to copy all fields via pair[y] = pair[x]: same.

-               Anyway.
-Rewrote the recursive algo that checks for loops and got it down to a nifty 19 line function.

-               Progress 😊
-          }
-     }

-     Cs50_Week_4(Memory)
-     {
-          recover.c
-          {
-               Lol.

-               Was getting segmentation faults and could not figure out why for ages.

-               Turned out to be the boolean expression

-               while (fread(...) == BLOCK_SIZE)

-               which I'd taken directly from the hints section of the problem walkthrough.

-               Still not fluent enough to know if it was the way I defined BLOCK_SIZE that made this fail, or if it was the card.raw file, or who knows what.

-               Regardless, as soon as I changed it to

-               while (fread(...) != 0)

-               I got real output 😊
-          }

-          reverse.c
-          {

-          }
-     }

 */